 Some soldiers did reach the German front line, and a few even reached the German support line, but so few that they were surrounded and killed or captured, with only two returning.
 However, there were some gains made here in the later attacks in November 1916.

-There are a three cemeteries in this area, all named after the ridge.
+There are three cemeteries in this area, all named after the ridge.
 Redan Ridge No. 2 Cemetery, the largest of the three, is located off a rough track heading off to the left, opposite farm buildings.
 This track is not really negotiable by car, so it is best to walk to the cemetery.
 The cemetery has just three long rows of graves here, with a triangular apex where the Cross of Sacrifice is located.

 Redan Ridge No. 2 Cemetery